Tizcommand/OpenGL-Realtime-RT/README.md

 Press the left mouse button, while hovering over the window content with the mouse cursor, to lock the mouse cursor into the window.

-Press the left mouse button, while the mouse is locked inside the window, to unlock the mouse cursor again.
+Press the left mouse button, while the mouse cursor is locked inside the window, to unlock the mouse cursor again.

 Press Alt+Enter or F11 to toogle fullscreen mode.